-Curfew, more tear gas in Baghdad after 2 days of violence
+Curfew, more shooting in Baghdad after 2 days of violence

 The U.S.-led coalition, which has a presence on the ground in Iraq, issued a statement saying it is monitoring the protests and added that “we call on all sides to reduce tensions and reject violence” as the loss of life and injuries among civilians and Iraqi security forces was deeply concerning.

-Coalition spokesman Col. Myles B. Caggins III, said that on Thursday morning, explosions were heard in the Green Zone.
+Coalition spokesman Col. Myles B. Caggins III, said that explosions were heard in the Green Zone before dawn Thursday.
 He said Iraqi forces were investigating and that no coalition facility was struck.
 “Coalition troops always reserve the right to defend ourselves, attacks on our personnel will not be tolerated,” he said.

+An Iraqi security official said two mortar shells hit the Green Zone, falling on open space and not causing any casualties.
+The official spoke on condition of anonymity in line with regulations.

-The protests, which have taken place in different provinces across Iraq, appear to be spontaneous and without political leadership, organized by people on social media against corruption and lack of basic services, such as electricity and water.
+The protests, that have been concentrated in Baghdad and predominantly Shiite provinces in the country’s south, appear to be spontaneous and without political leadership, organized by people on social media against corruption and lack of basic services, such as electricity and water.

 Dozens of university graduates unable to find jobs in the corruption-plagued but oil-rich country also joined the rallies.
 Politicians denounced the violence and at least one, influential Shiite cleric Muqtada al-Sadr, called for an investigation.